vivaria/edisonrul.ing/docs/source/cards/a-team-trap-disposal-unit.md

-# A-TEAM: TRAP DISPOSAL UNIT
+# A-Team: Trap Disposal Unit

 > ① This effect can be used during either player's turn.
 When your opponent activates a Trap Card, Tribute this face-up card to negate the activation of the Trap Card and destroy it.